KatherineMichel/digital-commonplace/README.md

 Important
 https://twitter.com/emollick/status/1156788598303272960 | Ethan Mollick on Twitter: "The world's top published happiness researchers were asked to rank the most effective &amp; feasible strategies to happiness.
 Here's the list, though most of the results aren't shocking (though pets are lower &amp; shortening commutes are higher than expected) https://t.co/JglJfpZmHi https://t.co/c3InSDovtb" / Twitter

+https://www.cnbc.com/2019/05/13/i-took-yales-most-popular-class-ever-and-it-completely-changed-how-i-spend-my-money.html | I took Yale's most popular class ever—and it changed how I spend money https://twitter.com/heykahn/status/1473341250908549120 | Zain Kahn on Twitter: "Yale's most popular class in it's 320 year history: Psychology and the Good Life.
+Here are 7 lessons from the course to help you live a happier life:" / Twitter

 Topgrading competencies
 https://strategyandexecution.com.au/topgrading-hiring-for-attitude/